Main Conference (University Center, Corwin Pavilion, University of California, Santa Barbara):

 Mary Dougherty, MFA, ATR, NCPsyA, is a Jungian psychoanalyst and art psychotherapist in private practice in Chicago.
 She is the former President of the C.G.
 Jung Institute of Chicago and former Director of Training.
 She teaches in the Analyst Training Program in Chicago and elsewhere and has numerous articles published on analytical psychology.
 She lectures on the clinical uses of image making an active imagination and the impact of Jung’s thought upon the creative development and artistic production.
 As a former printmaker and performance artist, Mary exhibited nationally and internationally, with venues including The George Eastman House, NY; Franklin Furnace, NYC; University of Chicago; Museo Contemporaneo, Sao Paolo.
 In 2001, she was awarded the ‘Lifetime Achievement in the Arts” award by the Chicago Women’s Caucus for the Arts.

-Full refunds for registrations and lodging will be provided up to 14 days prior to an event.
+Full refunds for registrations will be provided up to 14 days prior to an event.
 Cancellations made 13-6 days prior will receive a 50% refund.
-There is no refund for registrations or lodging cancellations made within 5 days of your arrival or if you do not show up or leave a program or event early.
+There is no refund for registrations cancellations made within 5 days of your arrival or if you do not show up or leave a program or event early.
 The Retreat at Pacifica reserves the right to cancel any program at any time.
 In this instance, you will be refunded in full.

 Disability Service On Campus:

 It is the Institute’s goal is to make facilities, programs, and experiences accessible to all members of the community.
 The Institute works individually with those who are disabled to determine how individual needs can best be met.
 For additional information regarding Disability Services, please visit https://www.pacifica.edu/student-services/disability-services/.

 For additional information, including travel, cancellation policy, and disability services please visit our general information section.